Jerome, Pennsylvania: History

-An underground explosion killed two miners instantly and two later from burns received at the Jerome mine on July 29, 1932, the single largest accident in the mine's history uncovered in research to date.
+An underground explosion killed two miners instantly and two later from burns received at the Jerome mine on July 29, 1932, The single largest accident in the mine's history uncovered in research to date.
 The coal mine closed in the 1954.
 Jerome rapidly became a bedroom community.
 The town retained much of its close-knit ethnic character and its spirit well into the 1990s, however.
 As an example, the Jerome Volunteer Fire Department was founded in 1952 with Steve Gironda as its first president.
 The Volunteer Fire Department remains today as an anchor of community activity.
 In 1955, the Dorfman and Hoffman Company established a garment factory in the former Hillman company store building, bringing 200 needed jobs to Jerome.
 The factory continued operation until 1964.
-A lumber mill operated out of former mining-operations buildings in the 1970s.
-A wind-whipped fire destroyed the lumber mill in 1975, and remaining mining buildings were demolished subsequently.
+A lumber mill operated out of former mining operations buildings in the 1970s.
+A wind-whipped fire destroyed the lumber mill in 1975, and the remaining mining buildings were demolished subsequently.

 National Football League quarterback Jeff Hostetler (career 1985-1997) grew up on a farm just outside Jerome.
 Hostetler led the New York Giants to their 20-19 win over the Buffalo Bills in Super Bowl XXV (see 1990 New York Giants season).
 Jerome native Brian Ferrari qualified for the 1992 U.S. Olympic Marathon Trials.
 Ferrari also holds two NCAA Division II championships in 10,000 meters and one national cross-country championship.
 In 1998, Jerome natives Dick Trachok and Tommy Kalmanir each were inducted into the University of Nevada, Reno's football Team of Century.
-Kalminer played in Nevada's backfield, 1946–48 and later played for the Los Angeles Rams and Baltimore Colts.
+Kalminer played in Nevada's backfield, 1946–48, and later played for the Los Angeles Rams and Baltimore Colts.
 Trachock was a top running back at Nevada and later served as Nevada's head football coach (1959–1968) and athletic director (1970–1986).
-Jerome's Tony Venzon (1915–1971) was a baseball umpire for the National League 1957-1971, including the 1959, 1962 and 1969 All-Star Games and 1963 and 1965 World Series.
+Jerome's Tony Venzon (1915–1971) was a baseball umpire for the National League 1957-1971, including 1959, 1962 and 1969 All-Star Games and 1963 and 1965 World Series.
 Jazz clarinetist, band leader and composer Ted Lach (1914–1968) was a native of Jerome.